Tax & Residency · Last updated 2 June 2026

 No VAT

-Gibraltar does not have VAT or sales tax.
-While there are some import duties, the absence of VAT makes day-to-day living and purchases more affordable than in most European jurisdictions.
+Gibraltar has no VAT or sales tax.
+While some import duties apply, the absence of VAT makes day-to-day living and purchases more affordable than in most European jurisdictions.

 The Application Process